Can You Wear a Jumpsuit to a Wedding After 40? Absolutely—Here’s How to Make It Look Chic and Modern

 Over-accessorizing: Keep it simple.
 If your jumpsuit has embellishment or a bold color, let it speak for itself.

-Choosing the wrong fabric: Anything too casual (jersey, denim, cotton) can miss the mark.
+Choosing the wrong fabric: Anything too casual (such as jersey, denim, or cotton) can miss the mark.

 FAQs: Common Jumpsuit Questions for Wedding Guests Over 40